mdsol/MORK/README.md

 ## Branching Questions / Edit Checks
-To show conditional steps based on user input, `ORKOrderedTask` can be subclassed and the `stepAfterStep` and `stepBeforeStep` methods overwritten.
-An example of this tactic can be found in the [ResearchKit Documentation](http://researchkit.github.io/docs/docs/Survey/CreatingSurveys.html)
+While Edit Check execution is not yet supported, dynamic Field visibility based on results can be accomplished by subclassing `ORKOrderedTask`, overriding the `stepAfterStep` and `stepBeforeStep` methods.
+An example can be found in the [ResearchKit Documentation](http://researchkit.github.io/docs/docs/Survey/CreatingSurveys.html).